Mte90/GlotDict/README.md

 * Shortcut on Ctrl+Shift+R to click "Reject"
 * Shortcut on Ctrl+Shift+F to click "Fuzzy"
 * Shortcut on Ctrl+Enter to click "Suggest new translation" or "Add translation"
+* Shortcut on Ctrl+Shift+B to "Copy from original"
+* Shortcut on Ctrl+Shift+N to add non-breaking spaces near symbols
+* Shortcut on Ctrl+Shift+R to reset all the GlotDict settings
+* Shortcut on Ctrl+Shift+D to dismiss all the validation warnings
 * Shortcut on Page Down to open the previous string to translate
 * Shortcut on Page Up to open the next string to translate
-* Shortcut on Ctrl+Shift+B to "Copy from original"
-* Shortcut on Ctrl+Shift+N to add non-breaking spaces near symbols
-* Shortcut on Ctrl+Alt+R to reset all the GlotDict settings
-* Shortcut on Ctrl+Alt+D to dismiss all the validation warnings
 * Right click of the mouse on the term with a dashed line and the translation will be added in the translation area

 # Download